 - The value of items you get from someone else (such as food and shelter)

-In Connecticut, to be eligible for SSI, your individual total monthly income cannot exceed $2,000.
-If you are a Connecticut Medicaid recipient however, that monthly income limit is $1,600.
+In Connecticut, to be eligible for SSI, your individual total assets cannot exceed $2,000.
+If you are a Connecticut Medicaid recipient however, that asset limit is $1,600.

 Your resources include the things that you own, including real estate, bank accounts, cash, stocks and bonds.

 You may be eligible for SSI if those resources are worth $2,000 or less.
 If you’re married, you and your spouse may be eligible if your combined resources are valued at $3,000 or less.

 Social Security does not count everything you own to determine SSI eligibility.
 For example, it does not count:

 - Life insurance policies valued at $1,500 or less